Ku Klux Klan: Resistance and decline

 In Alabama, KKK vigilantes launched a wave of physical terror in 1927.
 They targeted both Black and white people for violations of racial norms and for perceived moral lapses.
 This led to a strong backlash, beginning in the media.
 Grover C. Hall Sr., editor of the Montgomery Advertiser from 1926, wrote a series of editorials and articles that attacked the Klan.
 (Today the paper says it "waged war on the resurgent [KKK]".)
 Hall won a Pulitzer Prize for the crusade, the 1928 Editorial Writing Pulitzer, citing "his editorials against gangsterism, floggings and racial and religious intolerance".
 Other newspapers kept up a steady, loud attack on the Klan, referring to the organization as violent and "un-American".
 Sheriffs cracked down on activities.
-In the 1928 presidential election, the state voters overcame their initial opposition to the Catholic candidate Al Smith, and voted the Democratic Party line as usual.
+In the 1928 presidential election, the state voters overcame their initial opposition to the Catholic candidate Al Smith and voted the Democratic Party line as usual.

 Although in decline, a measure of the Klan's influence was still evident when it staged its march along Pennsylvania Avenue in Washington, D.C., in 1928.
 By 1930, Klan membership in Alabama dropped to less than 6,000.
 Small independent units continued to be active in the industrial city of Birmingham.

 KKK units were active through the 1930s in parts of Georgia, with a group of "night riders" in Atlanta enforcing their moral views by flogging people who violated them, whites as well as Black people.
 In March 1940, they were implicated in the beating murders of a young white couple taken from their car on a lovers lane, and flogged a white barber to death for drinking, both in East Point, a suburb of Atlanta.
 More than 20 others were "brutally flogged".
 As the police began to investigate, they found the records of the KKK had disappeared from their East Point office.
 The cases were reported by the Chicago Tribune and the NAACP in its Crisis magazine, as well as local papers.

-In 1940, three lynchings of Black men by whites (no KKK affiliation is known) took place in the South: Elbert Williams was the first NAACP member known to be killed for civil rights activities: he was murdered in Brownsville, Tennessee, for working to register Black people to vote, and several other activists were run out of town; Jesse Thornton was lynched in Luverne, Alabama, for a minor social infraction; and 16-year-old Austin Callaway, a suspect in the assault of a white woman, was taken from jail in the middle of the night and killed by six white men in LaGrange, Georgia.
-In January 2017, the police chief and mayor of LaGrange apologized for their offices' failures to protect Callaway, at a reconciliation service marking his death.